moimikey/routes-loader/README.md

 ), document.getElementById('react'))
 ```

-Each route component will be loaded with System.import for code splitting with zero configuration (requires webpack 2.1).
+Each route component will be loaded with require.ensure for code splitting with zero configuration

 ### Import a list of routes and their corresponding files